DmytroZhorniak/tutorials/tutorials/DZ_5/DZ_5.md

 ## Details
 ### You will learn
  You'll learn how to configure your host machine to communicate with the server.
+ You'll learn how to configure your host machine to communicate with the server.
+ You'll learn how to configure your host machine to communicate with the server.
+ You'll learn how to configure your host machine to communicate with the server.

 ---